 Whether you're a beginner or want a non-eventful plant for the home, THE HOUSEPLANT DOCTOR™ has rustled up the ten easiest plants currently on the market.
 Note: Those that don't state they're pet-friendly are potentially unfortunately toxic to pets or children.

 Need the answer to a specific plant query?
 Book a 1-to-1 video call with Joe Bagley, THE HOUSEPLANT DOCTOR™ & website author, to overcome and address your niggling problem!
 Available on iMessage, WhatsApp, Facebook Messenger & more!

 • Life Expectancy & Spread - 8 years, 0.7m in both height & width

 If you're looking for a good investment, Spider Plants are the one for you.
-Not only can they tolerate a whole host of neglect, but they'll also produce stolons (runners) that'll harbour small offsets for you to separate.
+Not only can they tolerate a whole host of neglect, but they'll also produce stolons (runners) that'll harbour small offsets for you to propagate.
 Water once the top third of the soil becomes dry, feeling the pot's weight for confirmation.
-Situate in a bright, indirect setting with a good level of humidity, and you'll be good to go!
+Place on a windowsill, bookshelf or in a conservatory.

 • Hard to Kill & Air Purifying

-• Life Expectancy & Spread - 15 years, up to 1m in height & 5m in width.
+• Life Expectancy & Spread - 15 years, up to 1.5m in height & the width of its pot.

-Second on this list is the genus, Sansevieria, which includes the Mother-in-Law's Tongue, Snake or Rocket Plant & African Spears.
+Second on this list is Sansevieria that includes the Mother-in-Law's Tongue, Snake and Rocket Plant & African Spears.
 If you're a forgetful gardener, fear not - these plants are well-equipped for long periods of drought and regular neglect.
-Their versatility towards differing light levels is second to none too, as most light levels will be accepted - avoid temperatures below 12°C (54°F) and excessive sunlight in the summer.
+Their versatility towards differing light levels is second to none too, as most light levels and rooms will be accepted; avoid temperatures below 12°C (54°F) and excessive sunlight in the summer.

 • Exceptional Foliage